Ecclesiology: Calvin’s Ecclesiology

+Anabaptist ecclesiology

 There is no single "Radical Reformation Ecclesiology".
 A variety of views is expressed among the various "Radical Reformation" participants.

 A key "Radical Reformer" was Menno Simons, known as an "Anabaptist".
 He wrote:

 This was in direct contrast to the hierarchical, sacramental ecclesiology that characterised the incumbent Roman Catholic tradition as well as the new Lutheran and other prominent Protestant movements of the Reformation.

 Some other Radical Reformation ecclesiology holds that "the true church [is] in heaven, and no institution of any kind on earth merit[s] the name 'church of God.'"